As a precautionary measure, we are closing Thurston Hills Natural Area until further notice.

 Natural Habitats and Restoration at Thurston Hills

-This unique site is home to a variety of habitats including conifer and mixed forest, oak woodlands, grasslands (oak savannas and prairie habitats), and cliffs, rocky outcrops and talus.
+This unique site is home to a variety of habitats including conifer and mixed forest, oak woodlands, grasslands (oak savannas and prairie habitats), and cliffs, rocky outcrops, and talus.
 The habitats are home to a multitude of plant and animal species including nine species that are listed in the Oregon Conservation Strategy as species of particular interest and priority for conservation.
-Western bluebird and Lewis’ woodpecker are two species listed in the Oregon Conservation Strategy that are found at the site and are most dependent on oak prairie and oak woodland habitats.
+Western bluebird and Lewis’ woodpecker are two species listed in the Oregon Conservation Strategy that are found at the site and are most dependent on the oak prairie and oak woodland habitats.
 Historically the woodlands found at Thurston Hills Natural Area would have been much more open in their understory allowing the Lewis’ woodpecker to easily forage for acorns on the ground.

 Over the past century, fire exclusion has allowed native and non-native vegetation including conifers to encroach into oak woodland and prairies.
-Over time conifers in particular are able to grow in the shade of the oak until they overtop the oak and outcompete them for sunlight and other important resources reducing key habitat for species like the acorn woodpeckers, white-breasted nuthatch and western grey squirrel.
-Currently less than 5% of the historic acreage of oak woodland and 1% of prairie habitats remain in the Willamette Valley (Oregon Conservation Strategy, 2016).
+Over time conifers, in particular, are able to grow in the shade of the oak until they overtop the oak and outcompete them for sunlight and other important resources reducing key habitat for species like the acorn woodpeckers, white-breasted nuthatch, and western grey squirrel.
+Currently, less than 5% of the historic acreage of oak woodland and 1% of prairie habitats remain in the Willamette Valley (Oregon Conservation Strategy, 2016).

 To address this degraded habitat condition Willamalane Park and Recreation District and the Middle Fork Willamette Watershed Council will be releasing oak trees by thinning out the majority of undesirable trees.
-The result will be a much more open woodland that will allow the Oregon white oak to receive sufficient sunlight to mature with full open grown canopies.
-In the prairie we will be removing invasive species and encroaching woody vegetation to retain an open prairie condition dominated by grasses and forbs.
+The result will be a much more open woodland that will allow the Oregon white oak to receive sufficient sunlight to mature with full open-grown canopies.
+In the prairie, we will be removing invasive species and encroaching woody vegetation to retain an open prairie condition dominated by grasses and forbs.

 In addition, Willamalane will be undertaking a fuels reduction project that aims to reduce the threat of catastrophic wildfire on the site.
 Look for crews who will be removing overgrown native and non-native vegetation in the understory in addition to dense shrubs and some trees along the main access road into the site.